What is Infertility?

 The condition of the cervix which is the lower part of the uterus can affect infertility, although this is rarely the only reason for infertility.
 Uterine problems can interfere with implantation or increase the probability of abortion.
-Damaged uterine tissue, uterine polyps, uterine fibroids, or abnormal uterine shape are the possible uterine disorder.
+Damaged uterine tissue, uterine polyps, uterine fibroids, or abnormal uterine shape are possible uterine disorders.

 The Woman’s age has many impacts on her ability to have childbearing, especially if she is in her 30s and 40s.
 The chance of fertility per month is 25 to 30% for a healthy woman in her 20s or early 30s, but this chance is reduced at age 40 to 10% or less.

 About one-third of infertility cases are due to male infertility.
 In the remaining of one- third of cases, infertility occurs because of a combination of male and female factors.
 Male infertility can be due to an inability to produce or ejaculate sperm.
 The semen quality is also important and it is evaluated by the amount, motility, and shape of the sperm.
 Some factors can affect sperm quantity or quality.
 For example, diabetic men may have a disorder in ejaculation, or men with cystic fibrosis may have an obstruction that prevents ejaculation or sperm release.
 Learn more about sperm problems and their effect on male infertility: Sperm problems in infertility

 In some cases (more than 10% of infertile couples), there is no obvious reason for infertility, which is idiomatically referred to as unexplained infertility.

 Methods of Infertility diagnosing